Who is recognised as a dance movement therapist in Australasia?

 The professional association for dance movement therapy in Australasia, the Dance Movement Therapy Association Australasia (DTAA), offers recognition of eligibility for the title of ‘dance movement therapist’.
 Two categories of professionals are recognised as being entitled to call themselves ‘dance movement therapist’: Professional Member or Professional Member (Provisional).
 However, dance movement therapy is a profession not yet regulated by government in Australia, so there is no legal mandate about the use of the term ‘dance movement therapist’ or ‘dance movement therapy’.

-A Professional Member is a fully qualified dance movement therapist, who is recognized by the Psychotherapy and Counselling Federation of Australia (PACFA) which is an umbrella organization of which DTAA is a Member Association.
-Professional Member (Provisional) is a member who has completed DMT training including 10 hours of supervision relating to at least 40 hours of client contact and who is working towards accumulating hours of supervised practice for Professional Membership.
+A Professional Member is a fully qualified dance movement therapist, who is recognized by the DTAA and the Psychotherapy and Counselling Federation of Australia (PACFA) which is an umbrella organizations of which DTAA is a Member Association.
+Professional Member (Provisional) is a skilled professional who has completed DMT training including 20 hours of supervision relating to at least 80 hours of client contact and who is working towards accumulating hours of supervised practice for Professional Membership.
 Both Professional Members and Professional Members (Provisional) are eligible to apply to be listed on the PACFA National Register.
 (See PACFA website for details).

 The Associate Member category includes new graduates of DMT and other professionals, (including dance teachers, arts therapists, body therapists or allied health professionals), who use dance therapeutically in their practice but do not seek to have their work formally recognised as dance movement therapy.